New Americans in California

-- Unauthorized immigrants comprised 9.7% of the California’s workforce in 2010 (or 1.9 million workers), according to a report by the Pew Hispanic Center.
+- Unauthorized immigrants comprised 9.4% of California’s workforce in 2012 (or 1.8 million workers), according to a report by the Pew Research Center.

-- If all unauthorized immigrants were removed from California, the state would lose $301.6 billion in economic activity, decrease total employment by 17.4%, and eliminate 3.6 million jobs, according to a study by Dr. Raul Hinojosa-Ojeda and Marshall Fitz.
+- If all unauthorized immigrants were removed from California, the state would lose $301.6 billion in economic activity, total employment would decrease by 17.4%, and 3.6 million jobs would be eliminated, according to a study by Dr. Raul Hinojosa-Ojeda and Marshall Fitz.
 If unauthorized immigrants in California were legalized, it would add 633,000 jobs to the economy, increase labor income by $26.9 billion, and increase tax revenues by $5.3 billion.